 Subanana vs Rev (2026): A Documentation-Based Comparison

 Rev has been one of the most established names in transcription since well before AI became the default.
-Its flagship is human-verified transcription at 99% accuracy, with AI transcription added as a faster, cheaper option that now claims 96%+ accuracy.
-Rev publishes head-to-head benchmarks against Google, Otter, Amazon, and Microsoft on its AI transcription page.
+Its flagship is human-verified transcription — real people typing and reviewing transcripts — with AI transcription added as a faster, cheaper option.
+Rev markets high accuracy across both tiers and publishes head-to-head benchmarks against Google, Otter, Amazon, and Microsoft on its AI transcription page.

-If you're searching for a Rev alternative, you're usually hitting one of three gaps: Cantonese / Mandarin / Asian-language coverage that Rev's 37-language list doesn't deeply address, the per-seat pricing getting expensive for teams that don't need 5,000-10,000 minutes per seat, or you need live multilingual event captioning that Rev doesn't offer.
+If you're searching for a Rev alternative, you're usually hitting one of three gaps: multilingual coverage — non-English, code-switched, or Asian-language audio that Rev's 37-language list doesn't deeply address — the per-seat pricing getting expensive for teams that don't need 5,000-10,000 minutes per seat, or you need live multilingual event captioning that Rev doesn't offer.

-Subanana plays in that narrower transcription + live-caption space, with a specific strength in Cantonese, Mandarin, and mixed-language workflows.
+Subanana plays in that narrower transcription + live-caption space, with a specific strength in harder real-world audio: mixed-language and code-switched recordings, and Asian languages (Mandarin, Japanese, Korean, and Cantonese among them).
 Different categories — here's how the two products line up.

 Disclosure: I run Subanana.
 This post compares each tool using its own published documentation — pricing pages, features pages — pulled in May 2026.
 No fabricated head-to-head benchmark; Rev publishes their own benchmarks and you can validate them on your own audio.